How to look out for the early signs of pregnancy

 A woman's body goes through a lot of changes during pregnancy, even from early on.
 However, symptoms vary from woman to woman and from pregnancy to pregnancy, so don't worry if you don't get any symptoms or just a few.

 Now that you're pregnant and you've done your due date calculator, you may be feeling some signs and symptoms of pregnancy.
 There are several early stages of pregnancy signs that women have.
 Pregnant women will start to feel these signs from 4-5 weeks of pregnancy onwards.
 Not all women will experience them; they vary from woman to woman and from each pregnancy.
 A lot of woman will follow their mother's experiences of pregnancy.

-These are around 20 early signs of pregnancy based on traditional Chinese medicine:
+These are around 20 early pregnancy symptoms based on traditional Chinese medicine:

 - Abdominal fat